Passive Income Ideas to Help You Make Some Extra MoneyPublished on July 30, 2021 by Daniel Azzoli

 3. Sell Your Photography

 As we’ve mentioned, if you have a particular talent or skill, there may be a market for you to sell it!
-If this talent is photography, there may be a path to a passive income stream for you.
+If this talent is photography, there can be a path to a passive income stream for you.

-If you’ve ever sifted through a magazine or scrolled through a blog article, you may have noticed the glossy photos of a smiling couple, a well-staged house, or any sort of image with high production value.
+If you’ve ever sifted through a magazine or scrolled through a blog article, you may have noticed the glossy photos of a smiling couple, a well-staged house, or any sort of image with a seemingly high production value.
 These photos are often purchased from stock photo sites like iStockphoto or Shuttershock.
-Platforms like these can offer you a space to sell the photos you’ve taken, and could offer you a flat rate or percentage of every photo you upload that’s sold to another site or publication.
+Platforms like these can offer you a space to sell the photos that you’ve taken, and could offer you a flat rate or percentage of every photo you upload that’s sold to another site or publication.

-Through this method, you could post a photo that could bring in money for a long time as it continues to be sold.
+Through this method, you could post a photo that could bring in money for a long period of time as it continues to be sold.
 You’ll have to assemble a portfolio, post these images on multiple platforms, and that’s basically the extent of it.
 The specifics of the sales process should be dealt with by the website.

 4. Sell an Ebook